 This is made all the more complex by the fact we have now become part of an industry that is plagued by an often confusing and contradictory blend of dubious product claims and cod-scientific benefits, side by side with increasing industry regulation and contrary territory legislation.
 All of which work to make it very difficult for the end customer to make a truly informed decision about what they are buying.

-Being totally independent, just over 5 years old, with no prior experience in the industry, and with about 20 people in the company, it has been a whirlwind introduction to the many contradictions of an enormous global industry where the customer wants to know the truth, while the brands tell the customers what they think they want to hear.
+Being totally independent, ten years old, with no prior experience in the industry, and with about 25 people in the company, it has been a whirlwind introduction to the many contradictions of an enormous global industry where the customer wants to know the truth, while the brands tell the customers what they think they want to hear.
 The two things are rarely the same.